mondoohq/docs/docs/cnspec/cloud/aws/cloudshell.md

 ## Set up cnspec in CloudShell

-To set up cnspec in CloudShell, [sign up for a free Mondoo account](/platform/start/plat-start-acct).
-In the Mondoo Console you'll find a guide that helps you install cnspec in AWS CloudShell and run your first security assessment of AWS.

 ### Step 1: Launch the Mondoo AWS CloudShell Setup Guide

 ![Mondoo AWS Guide - Start](/img/cnspec/aws/aws-guide-start.png)